-In some developing countries, valuable geospatial data may be stored as hardcopy records of maps, plans, ledgers, etc. These hardcopy products are often the only records of land boundaries, urban development schemes and construction plans, etc. This paper-based information consumes a lot of physical storage space, is prone to damage and deterioration, and can be vulnerable to natural disasters.
+In some developing countries, valuable geospatial data may be stored as hardcopy records of maps, plans, ledgers, etc. These hardcopy products are often the only records of land boundaries, urban development schemes and construction plans, etc. This paper-based information consumes a lot of physical storage space, tends to be of low quality, is prone to damage and deterioration, and can be vulnerable to natural disasters.